geoserver/geoserver.github.io/_posts/2025-05-13-geoserver-2-27-1-released.md

 ## Security Considerations

-This release addresses security vulnerabilities and is considered an critical upgrade for production systems.
+This release addresses security vulnerabilities and is considered an critical update for production systems.

 <!-- update cve list details when disclosed -->

+Public disclosure is scheduled for Monday 2 June 2025.
 See project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.

 ## Define Coverage views using Jiffle expressions